Evacuation space principles for kindergartens and schools in the city of Imatra

 When choosing diversion facilities, the educational/educational, functional and financial effects of the diversion must be evaluated as far as possible.

 In emergency situations, additional costs may consist of transportation costs for students/children in daycare/preschoolers, additional compensation according to OVTES that may be paid to principals/teachers, organization of meals and premises.
 If you move to premises that are already in use, the area of responsibility is released from the rental costs of the premises to be moved.
-If you move to new facilities or modules, the area of responsibility will pay for them according to the rental costs of the space to be moved.
+If you move to new facilities or modules, the area of responsibility will pay for them in accordance with the rental costs of the space to be moved.
 Imatran Toimitilat Oy is responsible for the immediate moving costs.

 If, in acute evasion situations, unforeseen costs arise that could not have been avoided (e.g. school transportation and furniture costs), the welfare board can propose additional funding for additional costs arising from evasions to the city council and further for the council to decide.